ccorcos/datalog-prototype/README.md

-# Notion EAC Prototype
+# Datalog Prototype

-- Documentation!
+This is a full-stack prototype of a Datalog-style database.